 Country of previous usual residence

 The country of previous usual residence means the country in which a person was resident immediately prior to immigration, regardless of the person’s citizenship or country of birth.
-It is mainly declared by the person in its registration in the Municipal Register, though the duration of the previous residence is not registered.
-In cases of registration by other means, it is Unknown.
-This is a significant difference with the previous migration statistics, where this variable was wholly imputed.
+It is mainly declared by the person in the Municipal Register.
+In cases of administrative registration it is unknown, so it is estimated through imputation techniques.

 Country of next usual residence